Contents

 Copying and building the project

-1. Copy the start-up script and make it executable.
-We will review its content shortly.
+1. Copy the startup script into the image and make it executable:

 COPY startup.sh .